ibm-cloud-docs/architecture-framework/heat-map.md

 # Creating a design requirements heat map image
 {: #heat-map}

-The design requirements heat map helps users understand the high level make up of the architecture at a glance.
+The solution architecture heat map is based on the architecture framework and is used to identify the requirements and capabilities and drive the architecture decisions for the solution.
 {: shortdesc}

 A template of the heat map is available and can be updated in draw.io.
 The values in the heat map are intended to be the same from architecture to architecture.
 You update the template to highlight which components apply to your architecture.